Cryo Electron Microscopy (Cryo-EM)

 Cryogenic electron microscopy

-Cryogenic electron microscopy (cryo-EM) is a cryomicroscopy technique applied on samples cooled to cryogenic temperatures.
-For biological specimens, the structure is preserved by embedding in an environment of vitreous ice.
+Cryogenic electron microscopy (cryo-EM) is a transmission electron microscopy technique applied to samples cooled to cryogenic temperatures.
+Developed in the 1970s, advances in detector technology and software allow biomolecular structures to be imaged at near-atomic resolution.
+The approach has become a popular alternative to X-ray crystallography or NMR spectroscopy in structural biology.
+When scanning biological specimens, sample structure is preserved by embedding in vitreous ice.
 An aqueous sample solution is applied to a grid-mesh and plunge-frozen in liquid ethane or a mixture of liquid ethane and propane.
-While development of the technique began in the 1970s, recent advances in detector technology and software algorithms have allowed for the determination of biomolecular structures at near-atomic resolution.
-This has attracted wide attention to the approach as an alternative to X-ray crystallography or NMR spectroscopy for macromolecular structure determination without the need for crystallization.
-In 2017, the Nobel Prize in Chemistry was awarded to Jacques Dubochet, Joachim Frank, and Richard Henderson "for developing cryo-electron microscopy for the high-resolution structure determination of biomolecules in solution."
+The 2017 Nobel Prize in Chemistry was awarded to Jacques Dubochet, Joachim Frank, and Richard Henderson "for developing cryo-electron microscopy for the high-resolution structure determination of biomolecules in solution."
 Nature Methods also named cryo-EM as the "Method of the Year" in 2015.